 Hiking and backcountry access in the Canadian Rockies during COVID-19

 Updated July 28, 2020

 Most trails and day use areas are now open throughout the Mountain Parks.
-All camping facilities, including backcountry campsites, remain closed until June 21.
-Campsite reservations, front-country and backcountry, prior to June 21 will be refunded.
+All camping facilities, including backcountry campsites, remained closed until June 21.

 Service centre limitations

-Towns that are usually sources for support, supply and accommodation in and around the National Parks have been virtually closed and discouraging visitation since mid-March.
-These include Banff, Jasper, Canmore, Radium and Waterton.
-However, many businesses are gradually reopening this month with strict physical distancing and sanitation protocols.
+Towns that are usually sources for support, supply and accommodation in and around the National Parks were virtually closed and discouraged visitation from mid-March until June.
+These included Banff, Jasper, Canmore, Radium and Waterton.
+Most businesses gradually reopened in June with strict physical distancing and sanitation protocols.
+Banff has also instituted mandatory masking in all interior spaces and along a two-block stretch of the Banff Avenue mall.

 British Columbia Provincial Parks

 B.C.
 Provincial Parks were closed since early April due to the pandemic.
 But on May 6, officials announced that parks would open mid-May (Victoria Day weekend) for day use.

 BC Parks’ backcountry campsites reopened on a limited basis on June 1.
 The Discover Camping reservation system was back online May 25 at 7am PDT to accept camping reservations (reservations are limited to B.C. residents).

 Alberta Provincial Parks